 Babylon teamed up with bupa and other partners to produce their “digital twin” in july 2018, as part of their patient health check section of the digital gp service they also provide.
 The first part of the process is to complete a health questionnaire about past illnesses, current excise rates etc, then after completion your digital twin appears.
 It is displayed as a transparent human figure, with colourful organ structures, each of which you can click and see the organ health and risk factors for future disease.
 It does this via using a large database powered by babylons “cutting edge AI technology” and uses a deep neural network, presumably via deep learning technology, created from millions of data samples collected and input by their scientists and doctors to provide up to date, accurate information.
 They do however stress that the digital twin only provides health information and not a diagnosis, and all information is based statistics and risk factors via the information the patient provides.
 It covers 20 diseases based as a UK burden, which will be expanded to 80 in the near future.
 Currently it does not integrate your EMRs with the questionnaire outcome, but judging by their recruitment sight, it will not be long until they find a way to, the numbers of vacancies for AI and machine learning currently on their website, Babylon show no signs of slowing down in regards to advancements in digital twin technology.

-In regards to future prospects, Dassault Systèmes, a french software company, has been developing “3-D digital twins” in multiple industries over the past 3 decades with great success and have recently taken their concept into medicine and healthcare.
-They believe that the foundations for the future have to be laid organ by organ to enable a complete digital twin.
+In regards to future prospects, Dassault Systèmes, a French software company, has been developing “3-D digital twins” in multiple industries over the past 3 decades with great success and have recently taken their concept into medicine and healthcare – they will speak at Challenge Advisory’s virtual twin seminar as well.
+In essence, they believe that the foundations for the future have to be laid organ by organ to enable a complete digital twin.
 They have already developed the “living heart”, which they can complete in silico models on and also complete cardiac research.
 They believe this is step one if their digital map.
 They did this via creating software that can turn a 2-D Heart scan from a patient into a full digitised complete model of the human heart.

 The model took 2 years to create the Living Heart and contains around 209,000 minute digital tetrahedrons, each having is own cardiac properties from electric pulses to muscular arrangements.
 The properties encapsulated within the model can be altered to display individual patient requirements via, conditions or devices and uses current EMR data to predict outcomes and so far completely imitate the behavior of a real anatomical heart.
 The chief strategy officer for Dassaults Simulia department, Steve Levine, believes a digitally constructed image of every persons EMR and body functions is possible stating that “Over time, my medical record could be a digital twin of me”.